Si-Jiu/steam-review-template-Chinese/README_EN.md

 ☐ Ask NASA if they have a spare computer
 ```

-It will generate with a line on the bottom that gives me credit.
-I would appreciate it if you left it there, but you don't have to :)

-## Why not submit PR?
+## Add more language/function

+Submit a PR to the upstream repository.
+If it's rejected, you can submit it here instead.

+## About Upstream Repository

-Originally I submitted a PR, but the original author rejected my PR for political reasons.
-The same happened to another person who added a Russian translation.
+Originally I submitted a PR to the upstream, but the original author rejected my PR for political reasons.
+The same thing happened to another person who added a Russian translation.
 Related PR:
 [22](https://github.com/VojtaStruhar/steam-review-template/pull/22)
 [26](https://github.com/VojtaStruhar/steam-review-template/pull/26)